davidhalter/davidhalter.github.com/_code/2013/12/16/django-deployment.rst

 Solution: Travis-ci?
 --------------------

-Anybody using `Travis-ci <travis>`_? **Awesome**, right?
+Anybody using `Travis-ci <https://travis-ci.org>`_? **Awesome**, right?
 It just solves testing for you.
 That is how I imagine depl_ to be.
 Travis also does something like a deployment.
 Your code is completely running on their servers and can be tested.
 In comparison to e.g. Heroku (which is also pretty cool), travis uses a more explicit way to deploy.
 I like travis way better, because travis yaml files allow for a more flexibility and complete control.
 I also like to know what's going on.

 My solution provides defaults for typical use cases.
 It leaves more complex use cases to awesome software like ansible_.
 If you really need 10 different